Mychelle Crhystine Bandaso

 Mychelle Crhystine Bandaso (born 1 May 1998) is an Indonesian former badminton player affiliated PB Djarum club.
-She won a bronze medal in the mixed doubles at the 2021 Southeast Asian Games partnered with Adnan Maulana.
+She won a bronze medal in the mixed doubles at the 2021 SEA Games partnered with Adnan Maulana.

 Career

 In 2016, Bandaso won her first senior international title at the India International in the women's doubles event partnering Serena Kani.
 They also reaching the finals at the Singapore International.

 In 2017, Bandaso won the mixed doubles title at the Singapore International partnering Andika Ramadiansyah.
 In 2018, Bandaso finished as mixed doubles finalists in two events in Malaysia; the International Challenge with Ramadiansyah and the International Series event with Fachryza Abimanyu.

 In 2019, Bandaso won her first World Tour title at the Russian Open in the mixed doubles with Adnan Maulana.
 The duo beating host pair Evgenij Dremin and Evgenia Dimova in the final in straight games.
 Bandaso and Maulana also finished as runners-up at the World Tour Super 100 events in Hyderabad and Indonesia.

-According to Debby Susanto, Mychelle Bandaso retired due to unspecified medical condition.
+According to former national shuttler Debby Susanto, Mychelle Bandaso retired due to an unspecified medical condition.